beersonthewall/advent_of_code_2018/README.txt

 Advent of code 2018 challenges.
-First run through in C, mostly a learning experience.
+A few challenges in C, some python too.